tmansuy/HorizonReportsDeveloperDocs/_docs/plugins/setup/savesettings.md

 *settings*
 A list of the settings to save.
 See [GetSettings]({% link _docs/plugins/setup/getsettings.md %}) for a description.

-> @icon-info-circle The dictionary has upper case keys, regardless of what case was originally used.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> The dictionary has upper case keys, regardless of what case was originally used.

 ## Return value
 True if it succeeded.